Skip to main content

 • the landlord has proven that the ground applies

-• it is reasonable to evict the tenant
+• it is reasonable to make a possession order

 A landlord can use discretionary grounds to seek possession of an assured or assured shorthold tenancy.
 Most housing association tenants have an assured tenancy, and most private tenants have an assured shorthold tenancy.